 San Francisco's streetcar system was pushed to completion by O'Shaughnessy between 1915 and 1927.

-In 1918, the construction of the Twin Peaks Tunnel connected southwest neighborhoods to downtown via streetcar, hastening the development of West Portal, and nearby affluent Forest Hill and St. Francis Wood.
+In 1918, the construction of the Twin Peaks Tunnel connected southwest neighborhoods to downtown via streetcar, spurring development in West Portal.

-In 2012, a study that examined which U.S. metro areas have produced the most Major Leaguers since 1920.
+In 2012, San Francisco was ranked No. 1 in a study examining which U.S. metro areas have produced the most Major Leaguers since 1920.

 San Francisco's streetcar system was pushed to completion by O'Shaughnessy between 1915 and 1927.

-In the wake of the 1929 stock market crash, no San Francisco-based bank failed.
+In the wake of the 1929 stock market crash, not a single San Francisco-based bank failed.

 In 1936, San Francisco completed the San Francisco–Oakland Bay Bridge.

-In 1939, San Francisco celebrated with the Golden Gate International Exposition.
+San Francisco celebrated its regained grandeur with the Golden Gate International Exposition in 1939–40.

 In 1940, non-Hispanic White residents formed 92.5% of San Francisco's population.